19 February 2019, 21:52

 Going down, to the left, and out to the front entrance, you’ll pass by a number of luxury vehicles.
 (In Shanghai, if you own a car, you have money; and because of the importance of giving and saving 面子—miànzi or “face”—many of the cars are new and quite spendy.)

-I went to my gym today, which is on the third floor of a hotel in the Jiading Industrial Center (don’t know if that’s the proper name for this set of buildings).
+I went to my gym today, which is on the third floor of a hotel in the Jiading Industrial Center (I don’t know if that’s the proper name for this set of buildings).
 Typically, it’s about a ten-minute jog from door to door.

 After my workout, some folks were setting up for an event that night, which would start in an hour.
-I jogged back to my apartment, showered, and boiled some 元宵—yuanxiao, a stuffed, glutinous rice dumpling which had been recommended to me earlier by Jessie, my boss.
+I jogged back to my apartment, showered, and boiled some 元宵 (yuanxiao), a stuffed, glutinous rice dumpling that had been recommended to me earlier by Jessie, my boss.
 Being stuffed with peanuts, I mixed them with peanut butter for added protein and flavor.
 Then I walked back to the event, camera in hand.
 As expected, lanterns and more food.